russoz/multiversion/README.md

 ### Features

 * Easy declaration: just add the `multiversion` decorator to a function or a method.
-The only mandatory argument is the `selection_function` - a callable that will return the value upon which the function selection will be made.
+The only mandatory argument is `selection_function` - a callable that will return the value upon which the function selection will be made.
   * If the `selection_function` is actually a method (a regular one, neither a `staticmethod` nor a `classmethod`), then the user must pass `selection_is_method=True`, as the decorator has no way of calculating that.
   * Readily available functions, such as `platform.python_version()` can be used as selection functions.